djradon/public-notes/blogs.carpe-noctem.2024-09-27-introducing-carpe-noctem.md

 Eight quick years ago I got in on the ground floor of a geographically-distributed Dungeons & Dragons game.
 Our crew is four players plus a multi-talented facilitator, commonly known as [[the Game Master|t.roleplaying.gm]], or GM for short.

-Even if you've never tried it, you probably know that classic [[pen and paper roleplaying|t.roleplaying.pen-and-paper]] involves folks sitting around a table, "inhabiting" a fantasy scenario with characters of their own devising, figuring out what those characters should try to do, and rolling dice to add an element of chance to their imaginary efforts.
+Even if you've never tried it, you probably know that classic [[pen and paper roleplaying|t.roleplaying.pen-and-paper]] involves folks sitting around a table, “inhabiting” a fantasy scenario with characters of their own devising, figuring out what those characters should try to do, and rolling dice to add an element of chance to their imaginary efforts.
 The GM sets the scenes and keeps things moving.

 Because we live far apart, we use a [[virtual tabletop|t.roleplaying.virtual-tabletop]] called [[prdct.roll20]] to facilitate the sessions and [[prdct.google-meet]] for the comms.
-Our game (or "campaign" in D&D-speak) is set in a well-known alternate reality known as [[the Forgotten Realms|t.rec.dungeons-and-dragons.forgotten-realms]] and our GM kicked things off with a homebrew prelude set around a gypsy caravan campfire before launching us into a popular commercial adventure scenario called [[game.storm-kings-thunder]].
+Our game (or “campaign” in D&D-speak) is set in a well-known alternate reality known as [[the Forgotten Realms|t.rec.dungeons-and-dragons.forgotten-realms]] and our GM kicked things off with a homebrew prelude set around a gypsy caravan campfire before launching us into a popular commercial adventure scenario called [[game.storm-kings-thunder]].

 (For those who aren't familiar, the Forgotten Realms is without doubt one of the richest fictional worlds ever brought forth, with its own detailed [geography](https://forgottenrealms.fandom.com/wiki/Portal:Geography), [hundred of settlements](https://forgottenrealms.fandom.com/wiki/Category:Settlements), [dozens of deities](https://screenrant.com/dungeons-dragons-deities-gods-forgotten-realms-fifth-edition/), and a truly [fantastical history](https://forgottenrealms.fandom.com/wiki/Portal:History).
-The fan base is huge, so in addition to over 300 "official" published novels, close to 100 different roleplaying adventure modules, and a pretty decent [[movie|video.dungeons-and-dragons-honor-among-thieves]], it's inspired countless works of homebrew content and [fan fiction](https://www.fanfiction.net/book/Forgotten-Realms/).)
+The fan base is huge, so in addition to over 300 official published novels, close to 100 different roleplaying adventure modules, and a pretty decent [[movie|video.dungeons-and-dragons-honor-among-thieves]], it's inspired countless works of homebrew content and [fan fiction](https://www.fanfiction.net/book/Forgotten-Realms/).)

 In the hands of our highly-capable [[GM|t.roleplaying.gm]], the campaign transcended even the vastness of the Forgotten Realms and became a bespoke, time-travelling, genre-bending epic.

 Perhaps the biggest challenge for us hapless players was keeping track of all the items, places, characters, factions, plotlines, and quests we came across.

-So I started an "as-we-played" written narrative, frantically transcribing memorable dialog, summarizing battles, and generally documenting our adventures from the perspective of my character, an axe-wielding barbarian.
+So I started an “as-we-played” written narrative, frantically transcribing memorable dialog, summarizing battles, and generally documenting our adventures from the perspective of my character, an axe-wielding barbarian.
 After our sessions, I would email these summaries to my eager and grateful crew.

 It was a great opportunity to flex my writing skills.